18F/development-guide/pages/security/csp.md

 The `default-src` directive should always be defined!
 This directive acts as a fallback for all other `*-src` directives that are not defined within in the policy or are unsupported.

-A full list of available directives and keywords is outside the scope of this guide, but is available in the excellent Google CSP guide linked in the [Further Reading](#further-reading) section.

-It might be useful to test your policies before letting them use on your users.
+It might be useful to test your policies before letting them loose on your users.
 To do this, use the `Content-Security-Policy-Report-Only` HTTP header.
 Combined with the reporting information in the next section, you can monitor the kinds of content your user's are encountering and tweak the your policy accordingly.

 #### Reporting